cheerleone/yget/readme.md

 alias yg='$HOME/devel/yget/yget'

-Close and re-open your terminal after adding the lin above, then run yget simply by typing yg
+Close and re-open your terminal after adding the line above, then run yget simply by typing yg

 For help type: